saturnlighting/literature-review/README.md

 disciplines, including engineering, public health, urban design/planning and transport planning.

-Most of the studies were written in the last decade, with 2022 being the year in which the most studies on this topic were published (Figure 1).
+All the studies were written in the last fifteen years, with 2022 being the year in which most studies on this topic were published.

+![Figure 2: Number of studies
+reviewed](README_files/figure-gfm/fig2-1.png)

 ## Types of studies